High-precision measurements of low-lying isomeric states in $^{120-124}$In with JYFLTRAP double Penning trap: Results

 Due to large uncertainties, the order of the ground and isomeric states of $^{124}$In in NUBASE2020 is not well established \cite{NUBASE2020}.
 In particular, the $3^+$ state (${\Delta_{lit.} = -80870(30)}$~keV) is proposed to be the ground state despite the $8^-$ state being lighter (${\Delta_{lit.} = -80890(50)}$~keV).
 The $^{124}$In experimental mass-excess value ${\Delta = -80910.5(32)}$~keV from our work agrees with the AME2020 value for the $8^-$ state and it is 16 times more precise.
 The excitation energy of the studied isomeric state $^{124m}$In is $E_{x} = 24.2(26)$~keV and it is in agreement with the NUBASE2020 value (${E_{x,lit}=20(60)}$~keV \cite{NUBASE2020}).

 The ground-to-isomeric-state production ratio in the PI-ICR measurement was about $2.8:1$.
-Based on the fact that the high-spin states are typically more populated in proton-induced fission of $^{nat}$U \cite{Rakopoulos2019}, considering both states have similar half-lives and taking into account the agreement between the NUBASE2020 and this work mass-excess values, we assign the $8^-$ spin-parity to the ground state and $3^+$ to the isomer.
+Based on the fact that the states with higher spins are typically more populated in proton-induced fission of $^{nat}$U \cite{Rakopoulos2019}, considering both states have similar half-lives and taking into account the agreement between the NUBASE2020 and this work mass-excess values, we assign the $8^-$ spin-parity to the ground state and $3^+$ to the isomer.

 Based on our results, we can revise the $^{124}$Cd decay scheme reported in Ref. \cite{Batchelder2016}.
 By shifting all the levels by the excitation energy of the $3^+$ state (24.2(26)~keV), we note that the $1^+_1$ state is now located at 122.9(26)~keV and it overlaps with the state at 122(15)~keV which was previously observed in the (t,$^{3}$He) reaction studies \cite{AjzenbergSelove1978}.